Most people believe they are getting another home inspection when the VA requires them to get an appraisal.

 The Notice of Value (NOV)

 You and your partner will receive a Notice of Value (NOV) from the VA Appraiser after they review your home top to bottom.
-The document will cover every MPR and the condition of the home along with it’s final market value.
+The document will cover every MPR and the condition of the home along with its final market value.

 7-10 business days will pass from when your loan officer orders the appraisal to the receiving the appraisal back.
 Your VA Home Lender will keep in close communication once they receive the report and everything is good for closing.